OutSystems/docs-product/src/develop/ui/patterns/web/navigation/wizard.md

 Split complex tasks and process into steps.

-Use the Wizard to present numbered steps or conditions that the end-user needs to complete or reach a goal.
+Use the Wizard to present numbered steps or conditions that the end user needs to complete or reach a goal.
 Use it to split large tasks into more manageable steps.
 Wizards usually include explicit button navigation to move a step forward or backward.

 **How to use**